 |El Gordo de Verano||€4.99 – €249.99||KeNow||€1|

 Subscriptions are offered on all lotteries and can be set for a duration of 1 to 52 weeks.
-When you choose the subscription option, you pay up front for the duration and then the subscription automatically renews at the end of each subscription duration.
+When you choose the subscription option, you pay upfront for the duration, and then the subscription automatically renews at the end of each subscription duration.

 You can see in the example below that I have a UK Lotto subscription set to enter me into every Saturday drawing for 8 weeks with one ticket for a total cost of €24.
-You can see that I have also set up my subscription to only run when the jackpot is €6 million or higher.
+You can see that I have also set up my subscription only to run when the jackpot is €6 million or higher.
 Thus, the subscription will pause on weeks in which the jackpot dips below that number.

 Lottoland offers numerous syndicate options which allow you to pool your resources with other players to purchase many more entries into lotteries than would otherwise be affordable.
-Lottoland manages all syndicates so that all you need to do is choose how many shares you wish to purchase and then all prizes will be shared equally among all syndicate members.
+Lottoland manages all syndicates so that all you need to do is choose how many shares you wish to purchase, and then all prizes will be shared equally among all syndicate members.

 Syndicates at Lottoland let you play as many as 1008 lines (unique combinations of numbers) to give you more than a thousand chances to win.
 Each syndicate option sells anywhere from about 50 to 150 shares, with each share taking part in every line.
 You can buy as many shares as you want to increase your share of any prizes.